tn1031/chainer-sagemaker-tools/README.md

 Then put the file in the `source_dir` .

-# Run SageMaker training jobs with CLI
+# Run SageMaker training jobs

 `smtrain` is a command line tool to run SageMaker training jobs.